 We would always recommend making contact with us for a free confidential discussion at the earliest opportunity so we can offer some insight on your best course of action.

-At the point of insolvency, your legal responsibilities shift from creditors to shareholders and your behaviour must be seen to demonstrate this.
+At the point of insolvency, your primary legal responsibilities shift to creditors from shareholders and your behaviour must be seen to demonstrate this.

 Make sure to keep clear records of emails and conversations.
 Maintain accurate books and records.
 Understand the rules around trading when insolvent.